addiscent/vagrant-ruby-rails/README.md

 > cd /vagrant/workspace; rails new myapp; cd myapp; rails s -b 0.0.0.0

-Terminal output messages show the progress of the command above, which selects desired versions of Ruby and Rails, builds the scaffolding for a new Rails app named "myapp", and then executes the Rails _WEBrick_ server.
+Terminal output messages show the progress of the command above, which builds the scaffolding for a new Rails app named "myapp", and then executes the Rails _WEBrick_ server.

         exist
         create  README.rdoc